MadsAlbertsen/ampvis/README.md

 ## Changelog

+### 1.18.0
+#### Enhancements
+ - amp_rarecurve: Now supports coloring by groups (@Kirk3gaard).
+ - amp_rabund: Now supports manual sorting of the y-axis by `order.y` (@Kirk3gaard).
+ - amp_heatmap: The new option `sort.by` enables to show the x most abundant taxa from a specific group.
+Default option is to show the x most abundant taxa on average.

 ### 1.17.1
 #### Bugfixes
  - amp_heatmap: Fixed an error related to the new `min.abundance` option.
 The default value is now 0.1 which fixes the problems with log10 and 0 values.